Disease, Illness & Conditions

 According to a new study, people who never drink alcohol are at a significantly greater risk of developing multiple sclerosis (MS), particularly if the individual also is a current or former smoker.

-Living With Congestive Heart Failure and Heart Disease
+How to Live With Congestive Heart Failure and Heart Disease

 Living with heart disease or congestive heart failure (CHF) is not an automatic death sentence.
 It wasn't for me and doesn't have to be for you.
 This is my story as a survivor, ten years after my first heart attack